 Dunboy Rock – reported red buoy position: 51° 38.075’N 009° 55.430’W

 Dunboy Rock had a perch that has been replaced by an informal red mooring-like buoy that marks it today.
-If the buoy is not present a safe transit can be made by using a transit provided by a solitary ash tree situated on the edge of the grass above the seawall before Dunboy House.
+At low water, Dunboy Rock is clearly visible often with its marker buoy high and dry upon it.
+If the buoy is not present keeping the Colt Rock Beacon, north of east, keeps a vessel south of Dunboy Rock or track in on a line from the Colt Rock beacon to the old pier beneath Dunboy House.
+Another safe transit can be made by aligning a solitary ash tree situated on the edge of the grass above the seawall before Dunboy House.
 Keeping the central doorway of Dunboy House in clear view to the left of the ash tree passes clear south of Dunboy Rock.

 It is also possible to move further up into Traillaun Harbour.
 Vessels proceeding into Traillaun Harbour should note the position of a second rock, about 100 metres directly north of Dunboy Rock, that also dries to 1 metre.
-It is in line and almost central between Dunboy Rock and a reef that extends westward from Kealamullagh Point that has a permanently dry 1.5 metres high point at its outer end.
+It is in line and almost central between Dunboy Rock and a reef that extends westward from Kealamullagh Point that has a permanently dry 1.5 metres high point near its outer end.

 Why visit here?